jmolivas/composer-resolver/README.md

 }
 ```

-You can verify for correct creation by checking both, th `201 Created`
+You can verify for correct creation by checking both, the `201 Created`
 http status as well as the `status` field in the content.

 You can then `GET` the results or the current state of your job by